 Whether for religious, personal, or health reasons, Gator Dining Services strives to accommodate a large range of special dietary needs.
 Many of the recipes at both dining halls can be made without certain ingredients upon request.

 The True Balance station featured at the Fresh Food Company at Broward is designed to accommodate students with food allergies and help alleviate their concerns as they make meal selections in our residential dining hall.
-All foods in this station are made without 7 of the top 8 most common food allergens, including wheat, soy, eggs, milk, shellfish, peanuts, and tree nuts.
-Meals served are prepared in an allergen-free area to eliminate the chance of cross-contact.
-Our goal is to provide students with the opportunity to enjoy a delicious meal regardless of their food allergy.
+All foods in this station are made without 8 of the top 8 most common food allergens, including wheat, soy, eggs, milk, fish, shellfish, peanuts, and tree nuts.
+Meals served are prepared in a separate area to eliminate the chance of cross-contact.
+Our goal is to provide students with the opportunity to enjoy a delicious meal regardless of their food allergy or dietary restriction.

-In addition, both dining halls have permanent vegan stations that serve daily entrees.
+In addition, both dining halls have permanent vegan stations that serve daily entrees at each meal period.